fitri-hy/Aerion/README.md

 # Aerion

-Aerion is a WhatsApp bot built using Node.js.
-This bot can **automatically respond to messages, execute commands**, and assist with various tasks on WhatsApp.
+Aerion is a powerful WhatsApp bot built with Node.js.
+It can automatically respond to messages, execute custom commands, and handle various events on WhatsApp.
+Aerion supports plugins, advanced logging, user and session management, context-aware commands, and anti-spam protections, making it highly customizable and suitable for both personal and group chats.
+With Aerion, you can automate tasks, monitor chats, and extend functionality through custom commands or plugins.

 ---

 ## 🚀 Key Features

-####Command & Plugin System
+#### Command & Plugin System

 * Command System
 * Plugin System